wjakob/nanobind/docs/split_mode.rst

    * - Windows
      - MSVC with the ``/MD`` runtime (release, shared CRT)
    * - Linux
-     - GCC or Clang with libstdc++ as provided by manylinux
+     - GCC or Clang with libstdc++ as provided by the manylinux and musllinux images
    * - macOS
      - AppleClang with libc++